 optimal (adj) : the most desirable measurable outcome possible under a restriction expressed

 Perfection in design is not possible.
 You can never simultaneously satisfy all of the possible objectives for any created thing.
 For example, a ballpoint pen is an excellent tool for writing, until you need to erase.
 Yet a pencil fails you when you need to sign a legal contract.
+Every design choice trades one ideal against another.
 For any product there are no mathematics, and no algorithms, for deciding which objectives to satisfy in a single design, or even for accurately defining an optimal solution within any of those objectives.
-While there are methods that effectively evaluate and illuminate promising directions, they are sensitive tools that work as guides, not maps.
+While there are methods that effectively evaluate and illuminate promising directions, they are fuzzy tools that work as guides, not maps.
 All design involves too many possible objectives and solutions for complete confidence.
 An optimal design, in the broadest sense, is impossible.

 Complete designs are tradeoffs